-If you are looking for a great way to keep the kids entertained this winter, how about helping them with some fun crafts?
+If you are looking for a great way to keep the kids entertained this winter, how about helping them with some fun Christmas crafts?
 Crafting is a great way to bond with your child, and it is a great way for them to express their creative side.
-Here are some fun winter & Christmas crafts to do with your children, that will look great when displayed around the Christmas holiday and all through winter, or they make great gifts!
+Here are some fun winter & Christmas crafts to do with your children.
+They will look great when displayed around the Christmas holiday and all through winter, or they make great gifts!

 5 Winter & Christmas Crafts To Do With Your Children: